 *On June 23, Graduate students will travel to NUI, Galway to conduct research at the Abbey Theatre Archives.

-The program cost will be approximately $3,800 (2015 cost).
+The program cost is $3,900.
 Students are responsible for airfare, as well as lunch and dinner expenses.
 The cost of the program covers tuition, housing, theatre tickets, inner-city bus and mass transportation tickets, pool and gym at UCD, travel insurance, among other things.